-If intensive case management provided to a household does not cover one (1) of the above four (4) areas, the case management provided to that household cannot be billed to the HCMS grant.
-Further, once one (1) or more of the above areas have been provided, additional case management areas beyond the ones above can be billed to the HCMS grant.
+Once one (1) or more of the above areas have been provided, additional case management services beyond those listed above can be billed to the HCMS grant.
 Assessment alone doesn't qualify as having provided intensive case management.

-Intensive case management goes beyond making referrals for all, but the last area listed above.
-Below lists a couple of examples of intensive case management by area of focus:
+For all service areas listed above, except for the last, intensive case management goes beyond making referrals.
+Below lists some examples of intensive case management by area of focus: